Secure-Platforms-Lab-W-M/smart-home-privacy-policies/README.md

 ### NER Model:
 In addition to content and document labels, we annotated a set of 600 statements for NER evaluation.
 The model and train/test data can be found here: [NER Download](https://drive.google.com/drive/folders/1Dqxi3T_TARNRXVct1UWOCzxKiKfWWBkB?usp=sharing)

+### Initial_Vendor_List.tsv:
+This contains initial list of smart home vendors.
+Note that the "None" value is used for vendors for which we were not always able to locate the privacy policy links.